Best budget laptops: 5 cheap laptops under $500

 The display could be brighter

 If you're looking for a modern laptop that won't break the bank, we cannot recommend the Lenovo IdeaPad Flex 5i Chromebook Plus enough.
-Yeah, that's a mouthful, which is why recommending it is a lot of work.
+That's a mouthful, so I suggest it is a lot of work.
 But here it is, in all of its Intel Core i3 glory.
-Slap on 8GB of RAM and a 1080p display, you have yourself quite the decent laptop for just under $500.
+Slap on 8GB of RAM and a 1080p display, and you have quite a decent laptop for just under $500.

 To make that performance even more valuable, this is a Chromebook.
-That means you won't run into intensive tasks as often as would with a Windows laptop.
-On top of that great AI-backed performance, it also offers close to 10 hours of battery life.
+That means you won't run into intensive tasks as often as you would with a Windows laptop.
+On top of that amazing AI-backed performance, it also offers close to 10 hours of battery life.
 That'll take you into overtime (paid, or else call me).
-Yeah, it's display isn't colorful, but it works for the price.

 See our full Lenovo IdeaPad Flex 5i Chromebook Plus review.